NxPKG/khulnasoft-docs/content/security-center/infrastructure/index.md

 # Review the infrastructure

-After [enabling Security Insights](/security-center/get-started/) and letting the first scan run, the **Infrastructure** tab displays an overview of the infrastructure associated with your Cloudflare account.
+After [enabling Security Insights](/security-center/get-started/) and letting the first scan run, the **Infrastructure** tab displays an overview of the infrastructure associated with your Khulnasoft account.

 To open the **Infrastructure** tab, go to Account Home > **Security Center** > **Infrastructure**.